klemenoslaj/ng-action-outlet/README.md

 ```

 ### Step 5: Create action instances
-Create actions in you component class so that you can access them from template.
+Create actions in a component class so that they can be accessed from the template.
 ```typescript
 import { ActionOutletFactory } from 'ng-action-outlet';